top of page

 2.4 Nursing

-• Language skills for nursing: This video provides strategies to improve your verbal and written and communication skills.
+• Language skills for nursing: This video provides strategies to improve your verbal, written and communication skills.
 Pause the video and try the activities if you’re interested in building your vocabulary, improving your spelling and writing in a more academic style.

 • Hospital English: The Brilliant Learning Workbook for International Nurses: This book provides useful information to improve your English communication skills and to develop confidence when treating international patients.
 It also presents some personal survival strategies so you work, study and live without becoming overstressed.